cc-daveloper/mist.io_mist-cloudify-example/README.md

 You need to add a cloud on your mist.io account.
 Login to the dashboard (https://mist.kio) and click "ADD CLOUD".
 In our example we are adding AWS Ireland -instructions on how to add an AWS account can be found on http://docs.mist.io/article/17-adding-amazon-ec2.
-Note the ID of the cloud once it is added succesfully, as it will be used on the mist.yaml input file.
+<br>Note the ID of the cloud once it is added succesfully, as it will be used on the mist.yaml input file.

 ![alt tag](images/id.png)